Going Back To School At 30: Why It’s Not Too Late To Change Your Life

 Here are a few ways to indicate whether your degree is worth the time and money investment:

-- Does it have the word “studies”, “administration” or end with “-ology” in it?
+- Does it have the words “studies,” “administration,” or “-ology” in it?
 If yes, then it’s not rigorous enough to be of any economic value.
 You’ll be forced to get a master’s degree or higher to see a return on investment with this degree.
-Since you’re going back to school, I’m assuming that you don’t want to spend 4 more years there just to have a chance to break even.
+Since you’re going back to school, I’m assuming that you don’t want to spend four more years there just to have a chance to break even.
 [Note: Do not get a business degree.
 Business degrees teach you nothing about running one.
-All they do is signal that you were smart enough to specialize or ambition enough to start a business of your own.
+All they do is signal that you weren’t smart enough to specialize in a topic nor were you ambitious enough to start your own business.
 Sorry if you have a business degree.
-If you have one, then you know this is a true.]
+If you have one, then you know this is true.]

 - Does it require you to at least study Calculus 1?
-If not, then it’s not rigorous enough to be of any economic value.
+If not, it needs to be more rigorous to be of any economic value.
 It’s not that worthwhile career paths make daily use of calculus.
-It’s just that the degrees that lead to them tend to require at least the first level of calculus.
+It’s that the degrees that lead to them tend to require at least the first level of calculus.
 There is one notable exception.

 - Is it in the medical field?
-Nursing doesn’t require Calculus, but the medical profession has extremely high demand.
-Be careful though, as many of the health sciences has a high demand but a relatively low salary.
+Nursing doesn’t require Calculus, but the medical profession has exceptionally high demand.
+Be careful, as many health sciences have a high demand but a relatively low salary.

 - Can you get a paid internship that is higher than minimum wage?
-If you ever have to work for free (or for a low wage), even as a student, they are–quite literally–telling you that your work is worthless.
-Don’t expect to suddenly be paid more when you graduate.
+If you ever have to work for free (or for a low salary), even as a student, they are–quite literally–telling you that your work is worthless.
+Don’t expect to be paid more when you graduate.

 - Is it science, technology, engineering, or mathematics (S.T.E.M.)?
-Despite the recent national center for education statistics, S.T.E.M. is not a automatically guarantee of a high income or career demand.
-Avoid biology or anything that ends with “sciences”, and you’ll field that most S.T.E.M. programs have a direct career path or a derivative career path that generates a decent income.
+Despite the recent National Center for Education Statistics, S.T.E.M. is not an automatic guarantee of a high income or career demand.
+Avoid biology or anything that ends with “sciences,” and you’ll find that most S.T.E.M. programs have a direct or derivative career path that generates a decent income.

 Those student loans you’ll probably need to take out depend on you not messing this up.